thehottgame/TheHoTTGame/1FundamentalGroup/Quest2Part0.md

 Similarly to how we used `doubleCover` to distinguish `refl` and `base`, the idea is to replace `Bool` with `ℤ`, allowing us to distinguish between all loops on `S¹`.
+In `Part0` and `Part1` we will construct one of the two comparison maps across the whole circle, called `spinCount`.

 The plan is :